-- 1. To enter System Setup, press <F2> immediately after a power-on or reboot. - 2.
-In the System Setup Main Menu, select System BIOS and press <Enter>.
+- 1. To enter System Setup, press <F2> immediately after a power-on or restart. - In the System Setup Main Menu, select System BIOS and press <Enter>.
 The System BIOS screen is displayed. - In the System BIOS Screen, select System Security and press <Enter>.
-The System Security screen is displayed. - 4.
-In the System Security screen, verify that Password Status is Unlocked. - 5.
-Select System Password, alter or delete the existing system password and press <Enter> or <Tab>. - Select Setup Password, alter or delete the existing setup password and press <Enter> or <Tab>. - NOTE: If you change the System and/or Setup password a message prompts you to re-enter the new password.
-If you delete the System and/or Setup password, a message prompts you to confirm the deletion. - 7.
-Press <Esc> to return to the System BIOS screen.
+The System Security screen is displayed.

+- 4. In the System Security screen, verify that Password Status is Unlocked. - 5.
+Select System Password, alter or delete the existing system password and press <Enter> or <Tab>. - 6.
+Select Setup Password, alter or delete the existing setup password and press <Enter> or <Tab>.

+NOTE: If you change the System and/or Setup password a message prompts you to re-enter the new password.
+If you delete the System and/or Setup password, a message prompts you to confirm the deletion.

+7. Press <Esc> to return to the System BIOS screen.
 Press <Esc> again, and a message prompts you to save the changes.

+NOTE: You can disable password security while logging on to the system.
+To disable the password security, turn on or reboot your system, type your password and press <Ctrl><Enter>.